 Your Study Routine

 Now that we’ve discussed what to do with your time, we turn to the when and where of your learning: your routine.
+There are 5 key points we will cover:

-Integrating your language into your life
+3. Integrate learning into your life

 Principle: Spend as much time as you can with your language